 The best moment of Greece was the era of unprecedented knowledge generation.
 The finest philosophers like Socrates, Aristotle lived therein.
 They had their moments.
 Greece blossomed and the world was on the feet of the Greeks.
 Take a big example: When the world was debating the material component of the universe, it was like a family affair in Greece; Thales said water, Heraclitus said fire, Pythagoras said numbers, etc. The world just watched them because the best ideas were emanating from Greece.
 Hipparchus had perfected Trigonometry in Greece and Euclid of Alexandria, a Greek mathematician, had invented Geometry.
 They owned knowledge and helped to shape the designs of some of the best ports off the coast of the Mediterranean.

-When General Titus and Vespasian destroyed Jerusalem and the Ark of God, circa AD 67, the Romans were the best fighters.
+When General Titus and Vespasian destroyed Jerusalem and the Ark of God, circa AD 67 – 70, the Romans were the best fighters.
 They had the best knowledge and the best technologies.
 They destroyed the Temple rebuilt by Nehemiah circa 408 BC and made Jerusalem desolate (the temple was originally built by Solomon in 10th century BC),.
 They dominated the world and imposed their vision of the world, just as America is doing today.
 No one could challenge Rome because Rome is power.
-From Apostle James, the brother of Jesus and the first Bishop of Jerusalem (who was martyred in AD 69) to Bishop Polycarp, through Apostle Paul, Rome controlled some of the best thought-leaders.
-By the time Apostle Paul was crucified upside down, the finest lawyers, philosophers were under the control of Rome.
+From Apostle James, the brother of Jesus and the first Bishop of Jerusalem (who was martyred in AD 69) to Bishop Polycarp, through Apostle Peter, Rome controlled some of the best thought-leaders.
+By the time Apostle Peter was crucified upside down, the finest lawyers, philosophers were under the control of Rome.
 Subsequently, Catholicism was formed, and Vatican was consecrated as the Holiest spot on earth and existed undisputed before the birth of Prophet Mohammed (born 570 AD), the Father of Islam.

 Without deepening our capacity to create new knowledge, we would remain on stasis.
 Nigeria is recording high infant mortality rate.
 The solution?
 Research.
 From road construction (yes, we need to make better durable roads) to agriculture, if we do not discover, we would not advance.